USP 800

-USP 800 Hazardous Drugs - Handling in Healthcare Settings is a chapter of a book which provides guidance about the handling of hazardous drugs (HDs) in the healthcare setting.
-It was created by the United States Pharmacopeia Convention.
-USP 800 was published on February 1, 2016 and originally planned for implementation in December, 2019, but implementation has been delayed.
+USP 800 (Hazardous Drugs—Handling in Healthcare Settings) is a guideline created by the United States Pharmacopeia Convention (USP), as one of their General Chapters through which the USP "sets quality standards for medicines, dietary supplements and food ingredients".
+USP 800 provides guidance about the handling of hazardous drugs (HDs) in the healthcare setting.
+It was published on February 1, 2016, and originally planned for implementation in December 2019; however, implementation has been delayed.

 Scope

 USP 800 describes practice and quality standards for the handling of HDs involving but not limited to the receipt, storage, compounding, dispensing, administration, and disposal of sterile and non-sterile products.
 This chapter applies to any personnel who may be exposed to HDs.
 Personnel likely to be exposed may include pharmacists, pharmacy technicians, nurses, physician assistants, home healthcare workers, veterinarians, and veterinary technicians.

 Requirements

 Facilities that handle HDs must follow the standards outlined in USP 800.
 At minimum the facilities's management system must include: